Step 1 – Obtaining the Service

 The Covered Employee (or member of their household) obtains a health or dental service for which they pay directly to a health service provider, such as a dentist, doctor or optometrist.
 It can be by cash, cheque or personal credit card.
 The business does not pay directly for this.

-Let’s use a $100 dental expense for an example.
+Let’s use a $100 dental expense as an example.
 Once the dental service is provided, a receipt is obtained from the dentist.
 When asked by your dentist if the patient has dental coverage, the answer is ‘No’.
 A PHSP provides full dental coverage but since there are no premiums like traditional dental plans, there are no funds to co-share with an insurance company.
 In some cases, health providers even have lower fees for patients with no health & dental plan.

 At this point the employee is out-of pocket $100.